mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 exports.addNumbers = addNumbers
 ```

 This is an indication that we're emitting CommonJS modules!
-Let's try running
+We could try running
-this program with `node` one more time.
+this program with `node` one more time:

 ```sh
 node packages/hello-ts/dist/index.js
 ```

-If your program works correctly at this point, you should see it pause for a short
+If the program works correctly at this point, we should see it pause for a short
 time and then print `7` to the console, before ending successfully.

 [^1]: There are certainly ways of making modern versions of Node happy to run [ES2015 modules][esm], and they'll likely soon be the default type of JS module, but `.js` files passed directly into `node` with no flags or other arguments are still treated as CommonJS

 CONGRATS!
-You've just written your first TypeScript program!
+You've just compiled your first TypeScript program!

 [esm]: (https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_%E2%80%93_ECMAScript_2015)
 [cjs]: (https://en.wikipedia.org/wiki/CommonJS)